By Paul Taylor

 that’s completely independent from each other.
 So, no synchronization,

-and no massive molting.
+and no massive molting either.
 But, you can easily imagine the distress it

 If you are still worried that you might be losing more hair than you should, you might want to start checking your rate of hair loss on a regular basis: